expo/expo/docs/pages/versions/unversioned/sdk/speech.md

 import PlatformsSection from '~/components/plugins/PlatformsSection';
 import SnackInline from '~/components/plugins/SnackInline';

 **`expo-speech`** provides an API that allows you to utilize Text-to-speech functionality in your app.
+The Text-to-speech uses the same audio session as the application and will match the audio behavior of [`Audio.setAudioModeAsync()`](https://docs.expo.dev/versions/latest/sdk/audio/#audiosetaudiomodeasyncmode)

 <PlatformsSection android emulator ios simulator web />